 Requiem for Miriam

 My second novel "Requiem for Miriam" is a story about love, deception, anger, and the dark side some humans possess.
 Set in Manhattan, Westchester County, New Orleans, and Mexico in the 1980s, it's the story of a man, Sidney Friedlander, trapped in a loveless marriage to a woman he no longer loves.
 He's desperate to feel love and passion in his otherwise dull existence.
 Sidney's search leads him to a stunning woman who reignites the passion deep within his soul.
 Their plot to kill his troublesome wife is sinister and diabolical.
 His wife's spirit vows revenge and will not rest until he is brought to justice!
 This novel will surely satisfy those readers looking for suspense, intrigue, mystery, and paranormal activity!

 August 1, 2021 The revised edition

 The locations in my book are places I have an affinity for, having spent time in each over the years.
-They are rich in history and culture, and each has an exquisite beauty of its own.
+They are rich in history and culture, and each has an exquisite beauty.
 The settings include Paris, Haiti, and New Orleans, which all share a French connection.